 Sleep deprivation is quite obviously a huge issue, and the fact that it is affecting at least a third of our adult population has made it nothing short of a national crisis.

-This has led to the rise in the demand of sleeping aids, and especially a variety of sleeping aids to help master the variety of reasons for bad sleep.
-Whether it is an all natural solution like kicking your partner out of bed in the middle of the night (I’ve actually done this), or making sure to take the right pill before bed, it’s become imperative for everyone to find some kind of solution that works.
+This has led to a rise in demand for sleeping aids, especially a variety of sleeping aids to help master the variety of reasons for bad sleep.
+Whether it is an all-natural solution like kicking your partner out of bed in the middle of the night or making sure to take the right pill before bed, it’s become imperative for everyone to find some kind of solution that works.

 Bad sleep has a variety of causes.
 Thus, there are a lot of suggested solutions.
 To understand what kind of bad sleep you have and what would work best to solve it, read on.
-Or, you can skip our offering of knowledge and get right to seeing what we have to offer in our impressive list of Jump to our list of amazing sleeping pills.
+Or, you can get right to seeing what products are featured on the top 10 list.
+Jump to the list of amazing sleeping pills.

 What is Bad Sleep?

-In order to fully understand bad sleep, you have to know what to look for in a normal or good sleep.
+To fully understand bad sleep, you have to know what to look for in normal or good sleep.

-These sections of sleep are separated by 1-2 minutes every hour where you are “awake”.
-Studies have shown that as long as there’s not a distraction in that 1-2 minute period you’ll forget it happened and it will have no impact on your sleep.
+These sections of sleep are separated by 1-2 minutes every hour in which you are “awake.”
+Studies have shown that as long as there’s not a distraction in that 1-2 minute period, you’ll forget it happened, and it will have no impact on your sleep.

 That’s a normal night of sleep.
 A bad night will typically mean you didn’t get enough.
 Meaning, either there were enough distractions to make you remember those waking minutes, or you never fully reached the deepest levels of your sleep cycle.